swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

     nosetests test_stat.py

 We get a little more information, but still not that helpful.

+**Practice using git:** Commit this change to the repository

+    git add test_stats.py
+    git commit -m "Introduced nose testing"

 However, nose itself defines number of convenient assert functions which can be used to test more specific aspects of the code base.

 ```python
 assert_equal(a, b)